lundjordan/release-census/how-tos/fennec-temp-relpro.md

 1. noop ship-it
 2. skip source
-3. kick off fennec_candidates hook
+3. start off the Fenenc graph
-4. hack candidates to release script, run manually
-5. run pushapk manually
+4. run pushapk manually
-6. mark release as shipped in ship-it
+5. mark release as shipped in ship-it

 # Detailed descriptions

 ## Noop ship-it

-Nothing to do here but notice there should be a Fennec build under [this section](https://ship-it.mozilla.org/releases.html#reviewed-tab)
+Nothing to do here but notice there should be a Fennec build under [this section](https://ship-it.mozilla.org/releases.html#reviewed-tab).
 Grab the `builduild number`, the `revision` and the `version` from the Ship-it entry.

 ## Skip source